RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/DarkSUSY__generic__wimp__6__1__1_8cpp.md

     dsinit();
     mylock.release_lock();

+    //// Initialize yield tables for use in cascade decays (initialize more if needed)
     // This makes sure that different processes later don't read the yield tables
     // from disk simultaneously
     int istat=0;